-JPMorgan’s 1Q profit rises 35 percent, helped by lower taxes
+JPMorgan posts record profit in 1Q, helped by lower taxes

-NEW YORK (AP) — JPMorgan Chase & Co. says its first-quarter profit jumped 35 percent from a year ago, helped by higher interest rates and a lower tax bill due to the recently passed tax law.
+JPMorgan Chase, the nation’s largest bank by assets and deposits, had a profit of $8.71 billion in the first quarter, a jump of 35 percent from a profit of $6.45 billion in the same period a year earlier.
+On a per-share basis, JPMorgan earned $2.37 a share, up from $1.65 per share, beating analysts’ forecasts.

-JPMorgan says it earned $8.71 billion in the first quarter, or $2.37 a share, up from $6.45 billion, or $1.65 a share, in the same period a year earlier.
-The results beat the expectations of analysts, who were looking for JPMorgan to earn $2.28 a share.
+JPMorgan’s results were driven by two factors: higher interest rates, which have allowed banks such as JPMorgan to charge more for customers to borrow, and a much lower corporate tax rate.

-The bank benefited from the new Trump tax law.
-While pretax income rose by $2 billion in the quarter, the company paid $240 million less in taxes compared to a year earlier.
+While JPMorgan’s pretax income rose by $2 billion in the quarter, the company said it effectively paid $240 million less in taxes compared to a year earlier.
+The bank’s effective tax rate was 18.3 percent in the quarter, compared with the 22.7 percent effective tax rate it paid a year earlier.
+Before the new tax law, JPMorgan’s average tax rate was in the high 20 percent range.

 Most Read Business Stories